ef-ctx/CTXPropertyMapper/README.md

 Simple property mapper that solves the most common parsing problems.

-- Data Validations
+- Data Validation
-- Type conversions
+- Type conversion
 - Handle optimal properties
-- Simple to use, and highly extensible
+- Simple to use and highly extensible

 ## Prerequisites

-CTXPropertyMapper advantages of recent Objective-C runtime advances, including ARC and blocks.
+CTXPropertyMapper takes advantage of recent Objective-C runtime additions, including ARC and blocks.
 It requires:

 - iOS 6 or later.
 - OS X 10.7 or later.

 ## Installing

-To install using CocoaPods, add the following line to your project Podfile:
+To install using CocoaPods add the following line to your project Podfile:

 ````ruby
 pod 'CTXPropertyMapper'